Back to Blog

 Time limit30 minutes45 minutes

-Attempts2 attempts3 attempts
+Attempts2 attempts3 attempts within a 30-day window

 Questions20 multiple choice20 multiple choice (unchanged)